-Claim: The purpose of the 'crash' or 'brace' position is to kill passengers quickly in the event of an airliner crash, or to preserve their remains so as to make identification of bodies easier.
+Claim: The purpose of the ‘crash’ or ‘brace’ position in airliners is to kill passengers quickly in the event of an crash, or to preserve their remains so as to make identification of bodies easier.

 [Collected on the Internet, 1997]

 A cow orker mentioned something off the cuff yesterday at work that I hadn’t heard before.
 According to him, he’d heard from a relative’s friend who claimed her friend (yeah yeah… you get the idea) …said that the reason that one directive air passengers are given to follow upon crash landing, to stick their head between their knees, was so that in the event of a SERIOUS crash (aren’t they all) the rapid deceleration would snap everyone’s neck and avoid pain and suffering.

 Is it true that airline safety guidelines telling passengers in an emergency to put their heads down are just so dental records will be preserved in the event of a crash?

 Is it true that airlines ask people to crouch and cover their heads in event of a crash landing so their remains will be easier to piece together?

 commercially requires that we entrust our continued existence to others; namely, the engineers who built the plane, the ground crew that maintains it, and the flight crew that takes it into the skies.
 That sense of not being in charge of our fate, of instead having to helplessly place it in the hands of others, magnifies our more ordinary flying-related anxieties that have to do with the speed and heights attained via that mode of travel.
 When those anxieties are teamed with the typical mistrust of Big Business harbored by the average consumer (who sees it as impersonal and profit-driven to the point of irresponsibility), all manner of wild beliefs can result.
 In the case